Search:

 The majority of our clients would struggle to access mainstream support and many face additional barriers in addition to having to navigate an already complex and often baffling welfare system.

-We have helped over a 1200 people with a severe mental illness, many need additional support such as help to read their letters or complete forms, due to problems with reading and writing.
-Others face further problems such as dealing with drug and alcohol abuse, which mean they may face more hurdles, including the prejudices and judgements of others, which make claiming benefits problematic.
+We have helped over 3000 people with severe mental illness; many need additional support, such as help to read their letters or complete forms, due to problems with reading and writing.
+Others face further problems, such as dealing with drug and alcohol abuse, which means they may face more hurdles, including the prejudices and judgements of others, which make claiming benefits problematic.

 Helping people to secure their benefit entitlements enables them to feel more in control of their lives and take part in their communities and can relieve some of the burden of poverty and/or debt that so often leads to a downwards spiral of both mental and physical health.
 We provide a holistic service, signposting people to other resources in the borough, including Health and Well-being opportunities, Voluntary work and Education and counselling and Talking Therapies.